xavierloeraflores/ml-proposal-wgu/writeup.md

 ### Resources and Costs

-Using estimates from [Microsoft Azure Visions Pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/) (5) as well as the daily estimates for the number of images uploaded to [Instagram](https://bernardmarr.com/how-much-data-do-we-create-every-day-the-mind-blowing-stats-everyone-should-read/) (6), we can estimate the cost of the machine learning solution.
+Using estimates from [Microsoft Azure Visions Pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/) (5) as well as the daily estimates for the number of images uploaded to [Instagram](https://bernardmarr.com/how-much-data-do-we-create-every-day-the-mind-blowing-stats-everyone-should-read/) (6), we can estimate the cost of the machine-learning solution.

 Assuming:

-- 100,000,000 Daily Uploaded Images
+- 100,000,000 Daily uploaded images
-- $0.40 Per 1000 Images @ at least 1,000,000 transactions per day
+- $0.40 Per 1000 Images at a rate of at least 1,000,000 transactions per day

 | Resource                        | Cost                 |
 | ------------------------------- | -------------------- |